jjmax75/scrambled-word-game/README.md

 - game - timed, multiplayer, etc...
 - ordering of letters to positions they are dragged to rather than next available space
 - improve UI/UX

+## Additional info
+Initially built this with the functionality to drag letters up to the answer area.
+Refactored after thinking more about requirement 5, Game now lets user move crads in the answer area.